If you’re considering a Bull Terrier as a pet, you may be wondering,

 In most cases, it’s because they feel threatened or provoked.

-With that being said, there are other reasons that a Bull Terrier may become aggressive as well.
+With that being said, there are other reasons a Bull Terrier may also become aggressive.

-In most cases, Bull Terriers will display aggression in the form of growling before they actually attack.
+In most cases, Bull Terriers will display aggression by growling before they attack.

 Keep in mind that this is not out of the norm for a Bull Terrier, especially before a puppy has been properly trained and socialized.